 Enter in your website’s URL and Screaming Frog’s SEO Spider will crawl through its pages and elements for a comprehensive SEO overview, including page titles and metadata.
 The free version crawls up to 500 URLs, making it ideal for smaller websites, while the paid version crawls an unlimited number.

-Screaming Frog’s extensive output can be filtered to show only pages that have missing, duplicate, or multiple h1s, h2s, meta keywords and descriptions, and more—allowing you to easily pinpoint errors on your site.
+Screaming Frog’s extensive output can be filtered to show only pages that have missing, duplicate, or multiple h1s, h2s, meta descriptions and keywords, and more—allowing you to easily pinpoint errors on your site.

 SEMrush’s domain overviews provide in-depth reports of your website’s top organic keywords and backlink profile, which you can use to see if your pages are hitting their SEO targets.